 Here it is.
 I know someone will probably report me to the curators.
 Which eh.
 If I get kicked then so be it.
 You can’t let a social network control so many aspects of your life that it cripples you the moment it is gone.

+However there is no such thing as free in the world of the net.
 As the freedom of expression itself is slowly getting trampled in the interest of ad-revenues understand this.
 Those who are looking for a totally unrestricted version of the furry community.
 Someplace where you can get all of the mature level content be it porn or violence.
 There is outlets within the community for it.
 But nothing with a nice mobile interface.